 Frequently Asked Questions

 New International Students should complete Visa and Immigration Intake procedures during Orientation week or as soon as possible.
-Failure to complete the Intake procedures in AccessVIS and report to VIS may endanger a student’s status in the United States.
+Failure to complete the Intake procedures in accessVIS and report to VIS may endanger a student’s status in the United States.
 Students must complete the online Immigration Intake and report to VIS with the following documents:

-- US Visa
+- U.S. Visa

-- I-94 Electronic Admission Number Printout
+- I-94 Electronic Document (Printout)

 Note: VIS will not release any personal documents without written authorization.

-Anyone can depart the U.S., however not everyone can reenter the U.S. Students in F-1 or J-1 status must return to the U.S. BEFORE the end date listed on their Form I-20/DS-2019 AND have a valid travel signature.
+Anyone can depart the country, however not everyone can reenter the U.S. Students in F-1 or J-1 status must return to the U.S. BEFORE the end date listed on their Form I-20/DS-2019 AND have a valid travel signature.

 All countries have their own travel restrictions and requirements which differ depending on the individual's nationality.
 Be sure to check the country's official website for information on what documents you'll need visit.